C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 title: From sources to data.
 Ethics and responsibility
 learning-objectives:
  - Identify key ethical principles — consent, ownership, and cultural sensitivity — in real archival situations
- - Name the ethical obligations that arise at each phase of the research data lifecycle
+ - Identify the ethical obligations that arise at each phase of the research data lifecycle
  - Apply the FAIR and CARE principles to evaluate how historical datasets are shared

 ---